wmo-im/wis2box-training/documentation/docs/en/practical-sessions/ingesting-data-for-publication.md

     The file extension is `.bufr4`, indicating that the data was successfully transformed from FM-12 format to BUFR format by the plugin.

 ## Ingesting data using Python

+Using the MinIO web interface is a convenient way to manually upload data to MinIO for testing purposes.
+However, in a production environment you would typically use automated processes to upload data to MinIO, for example using scripts or applications that use the MinIO S3-compatible API.

 In this exercise, we will use the MinIO Python client to copy data into MinIO.